Ahmad Beg: Reign

 In 1497 he overthrew his cousin Rustam Beg, after returning from exile in Ottoman territory.
 A month or two later, Rustam attempted to regain his throne with the help of the Qajars in the Ganja region, which costed his life.
 Meanwhile, he made serious reforms, and even had some great begs executed.
 Meanwhile Ayba Sultan in Kerman, made an agreement with the governor of Fars, Purnek Qasim Beg and declared Sultan Ya'qub's son Murad Beg the ruler.
 However, shortly afterwards, Murad was imprisoned in Rûyindiz castle and Ayba Sultan recognized the rule of Alwand Beg.

 On 14 December 1497, Ahmad was defeated and killed near Isfahan.
 After his death, the Aq Qoyunlu empire underwent further disintegration.
 None of the tribal factions could secure more than provincial recognition of its favored throne-claimant, with the result that three sultans reigned concurrently.

+During his rule, he tried to impose the Ottoman administrative, political and religious system to the Aq Qoyunlu state.
+He wanted to strengthen the central state's dominance, which was weakened by the efforts of the nomadic emirs to get away from the central administration.
+This centralization of state dominance contributed to the significant successes achieved in the Ottoman Empire at that time.
+However, this policy of Ahmed Beg did not win him the support of the Aq Qoyunlu emirs.
+The emirs owned vast lands and they did not want to lose them.
+With the tax reform, he abolished nearly twenty types of taxes that were not included in Islamic law.
+These reforms were not continued after his death and old rules were put into practice again.

 Personal life

 A copy Shahnama (located in Topkapı Palace) dated 1495-1496 AD "was completed for him at Herat".
 This luxuriously produced illustrated manuscript, with a lacquer painted binding, carries an inscription saying that it was produced for the library of Sultan Ahmad.
 The fact that its illustrations are in the Aq Qoyunlu style, encourages the thought that Ahmad Beg may have been the "Ahmad Padishah".